A live, color-coded room tracker used daily by front-desk staff.

 Each morning, our office assistant copied patient data from Jane App into a Google Sheet by hand—every name, room, and note.
 The task consumed 15–20 minutes, invited typos, and sometimes got skipped entirely when mornings got hectic.
 Without a finished tracker, staff scrambled to assign rooms before the first patient arrived.

-I wanted to design a system that handled the routine work automatically, prevented human error, and preserved a record of each day without relying on screenshots or manual backups.
+I wanted to design a system that handled the manual work automatically, prevented human error, and preserved a record of each day without relying on screenshots or manual backups.

 The Process

-1. Map the manual workflow and identify repeatable logic
+1. Map the manual workflow and pin-point repeatable logic

 2. Design a UI-first system for non-technical staff